AYfenghua/GB-MIMO-SAR-APECnet/README.md

 The format of the dataset is in the.h5 format, which is a commonly used data format.
 In each scene dataset, there are three key data: one represents the amplitude error(gain_error), another represents the phase error(phase_error), both with a size of 16000×24, indicating the amplitude and phase error values of the actual channels corresponding to 16000 defocused images; the last data represents the image data(unfocus_img), with a size of 16000×128×256×2, representing 16000 image data with a size of 128×256, presented in real part and imaginary part.

 Due to the large size of the dataset and the confidentiality of the content, only the data sets of the first three scenarios have been uploaded at present.
 The complete dataset and the code will be uploaded after the paper is published.
-The data link can be accessed at:
+The data link can be accessed at:https://pan.baidu.com/s/1CGC7e82iXSAgxOIxv-IaEg, code: 5kqd

 ## Specific parameters of MIMO radar
 In the design and generalization experiments, the specific parameters of the MIMO radar we adopted are as follows: